thorpej/nabud/README.md

      .
      [ lots more .npak files ]

+## Building nabud

+Right now, nabud builds using a "BSD Makefile" that uses NetBSD's own native build system (because that's the platform where I'm doing all of nabud's development).
+Despite the fact that NetBSD's native build system is superior in every possible way (_/me ducks_, but yah, actually it's kind of true), converting it to use GNU autotools is planned for the very near future, so stay tuned for that!
+(Or, hey, if you want to contribute a pull request for that before I get around to it, be my guest!)

 ## Running nabud

 After building nabud, copy the example _nabud.conf_ to the selected location (default: _/etc/nabud.conf_), tailor